visualjournalist/visualjournalist.github.io/_posts/2017-05-17-off-the-highway.md

 link-project:  "http://projects.voanews.com/off-the-highway/"
 ---

-**VOA reporters traveled to a stretch of rural counties along the upper Mississippi River that switched from supporting Democrat Barack Obama in 2012 to backing Republican Donald Trump in 2016.
-They spoke to farmers and carpenters, factory workers and retirees in these working and middle class communities.**
+**VOA reporter Deepak Dobhal traveled to a stretch of rural counties along the upper Mississippi River that switched from supporting Democrat Barack Obama in 2012 to backing Republican Donald Trump in 2016.
+He spoke to farmers and carpenters, factory workers and retirees in these working and middle class communities.**

-Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
+This series explore the feelings and frustrations of people living across midwest, exploring thoughts on jobs, immigration, the media, religion, class and race.

+The series was eventually [expanded](https://projects.voanews.com/off-the-highway/archive/) to include reports from Kansas, Nebraska and Louisiana.

 ### RESPONSIBILITIES

-Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
+I designed, coded and setup a microsite for the project to collect the text, photos, maps, and videos.
+I also set up the project so that it could be easily translated into 12 additional languages, including [Khmer](https://projects.voanews.com/off-the-highway/km/), [Pashto](https://projects.voanews.com/off-the-highway/deewa/) and [Russian](https://projects.voanews.com/off-the-highway/ru/).